GuiaBolso/fixed-length-file-handler/README.md

 ## Advanced Usage

-For a unknown reason, many Fixed-Length file providers use the same file for more than one record, denoting a specific bit for record identification, so there's a possibility that this happens:
+For an unknown reason, many Fixed-Length file providers use the same file for more than one record, denoting a specific bit for record identification, so there's a possibility that this happens:

 ```
 1 FirstUserName       123.12